msanguineti/git-oneflow/README.md

 **_This workflow is not for the uninitiated:_**

 1. Heavy use of `rebase`
-2. By default, work is off of `master`
+2. By default, work is off of `main`
 3. ???
 4. No Profit :( and surefire way to mess things up quickly and embarrassingly.